 Earn credits overseas!
-Apply to study for a summer, term or year at one of 140+ universities.
-The Forensic Science department has identified partners which are most relevant to our students.
-Speak to Global Expo to learn about opportunities.
-See if you are eligible for the IEC for details about Course Based Exchange, funding and travel safety.
+Apply to study for a summer term, or year at one of 170+ universities.
+Speak to the IEC for details about Course Based Exchange, funding and travel safety.
+Attend Global Learning Week to learn about the various opportunities available to you!